Skip to navigation Skip to content

 • If there is NIL entitlement to income support payments due to the rate of compensation:

-When calculating a new debt, consider previously investigated debts where the debt periods overlap.
+When calculating a new debt, consider all undetermined and previously investigated debts where the debt periods overlap.

 Staff must review: